PHYS 1P22/92: Introductory Physics II

 If you email me, please make sure to do so from your Brock email account, not from your personal account, since otherwise I have no way to verify your identity.
 I will not be able to share or discuss any personal details with you if you contact me from your non-Brock email.

-In my experience, many of the questions asked by students throughout the term already have answers either on the course website or in Teams discussions and announcements.
-Therefore, before you ask a question, please check if perhaps it already has an answer - that way, you won't have to wait for my response.
+IMPORTANT: In my experience, many of the questions asked by students throughout the term already have answers either on the course website or in Teams discussions and announcements.
+Therefore, before you ask a question, please check if perhaps it already has an answer on this website or on Teams - that way, you won't have to wait for a response.

-Lastly, please do not email me with any lab-related matters.
-Any inquiries regarding the PHYS 1P92 labs should be sent directly to the Senior Lab Coordinator at Phys1P92@brocku.ca.
+Lastly, please do not email the professor with any lab-related matters.
+Any inquiries regarding the PHYS 1P92 labs must be sent directly to the Senior Lab Coordinator at phys1p92@brocku.ca.

 Course outline ^

-The course material will consist of the following sections of the textbook:
+The course material will consist of the following sections of the textbook College Physics, 2nd Edition:

 • Chapter 11 (Fluid Statics): Sections 11.1-11.7.